How to Get a Good FICO Score After Bankruptcy

 - If you buy products online, always search for the site that sells the item at the lowest price and use coupon or promo codes from a website like RetailMeNot.com.

 - If you travel, sign up for fare watcher e-mail alerts and purchase your plane tickets when prices drop.
 Airfarewatchdog.com is a good site for this.
 I got an alert the other day for a $150 RT ticket for a route that’s usually $400.

-- Shop at a dollar store for necessities like paper products or cleaning products.
-The savings add up.
+- Shop at dollar stores for necessities like paper products, cleaning or personal care products.
+The savings add up over time.

 - Use coupons for basic items like toothpaste, deodorant, toilet paper and laundry detergent.